Fattah Amin

 Abdul Fattah Mohd Amin (born 14 September 1990) is a Malaysian actor and singer.
 He is known for playing as Adrian, the main character in the drama Playboy Itu Suami Aku.
 He also appeared in Bencinta, Plan Cinta Tak Jadi and the Indonesian telemovies I Pursue Love To Malaysia and From Hater To Lover.
 He continued his career as Captain Ejaz Fakhri alongside Neelofa in the play Suri Hati Mr. Pilot and Tengku Ian Uzzam alongside Fazura in the play Hero Seorang Cinderella.

 Personal life

-Fattah Amin married actress Fazura on 27 November 2017.
-Fazura filed for divorce in 2024.
+Fattah Amin married actress Fazura on 27 November 2017 and divorce after 7 years of marriage.
 Fattah Amin married singer Amira Othman on 14 September 2025.